 - In a family system intervention, the focal point is the whole family, with the intention of changing everyone’s behaviors, particularly in situations of substance abuse and domestic violence, which create socially dysfunctional living environments.

 What’s the Difference Between an Intervention and Rehab?

 There’s a major difference between an intervention and treatment, though both are crucial for the recovery process.
-Intervention Services Program Provo, UT recommends intervention as a process whereby family and friends convince a family member, friend, or loved one to enter a rehab treatment facility in order to beat their drug and/or alcohol abuse.
+We recommend intervention as a process whereby family and friends convince a family member, friend, or loved one to enter a rehab treatment facility in order to beat their drug and/or alcohol abuse.
 Intervention is NOT the same thing as therapy, and might not be enough to make the addict stop abusing drugs or alcohol.
 At rehab facilities like Intervention Center Utah, the addict learns about the illness of addiction, what triggers their addictive behaviors, and how to manage long term recovery.
-Intervention Services Program Provo suggests that, ideally, an addict will enter a treatment program on the very same day as their intervention.
+It’s imperative that an addict will enter a treatment program on the very same day as their intervention.

 Watching a family member struggle with substance addiction is troubling and scary.
 Most of the time, interventions are extremely-structured meetings that combine the efforts of family and friends, but it can be as simple as asking the individual to quit their destructive behavior.
 Drug Detoxification Rehab helps by providing interventionists, locating rehab programs across the United States, or talking about substance addiction in general.
 Call 385-208-4985 now to help a loved one get the support they so desperately need!